cloud-elements/devportal/docs/elements/hootsuite/events.md

     | Switch **Events Enabled** on. </br>![event-enabled-on](../img/event-enabled-on.png)|  In **Event Notifications Enabled**, select **True**.</br>![event-enabled-true](../img/event-enabled-true.png) |

 8. Add an **Event Notification Callback URL**.

+    {% include note.html content="When you first authenticate the element instance, enter a placeholder URL such as <code>https://api.cloud-elements.com/elements/api-v2/events/hootsuite</code>.
+After you update the Webhook URL in Hootsuite, you can update the instance with the complete URL including the Base 64 encoded Element ID." %}

 9. In Cloud Elements 2.0, optionally type or select one or more tags to add to the authenticated element instance.
 7. Click **Create Instance** (Cloud Elements 2.0) or **Next** (earlier UI).
 8. Provide your {{page.heading}} credentials, and then allow the connection.